Robert L. Holmes: Pacifism: A Philosophy of Nonviolence

 In his more recent book, Pacifism: A Philosophy of Nonviolence Holmes offers a supplement to the analysis presented above.
 Here, Holmes ventures beyond philosophical considerations of how to best distinguish between just wars and unjust wars in particular and presents an analysis of what he describes as a more "basic moral question" by exploring the general case of whether war is ever morally permissible.
 This is accomplished by examining the concept of warfare from a more global perspective, as opposed to concentrating primarily on the particular subjective perceptions of "just" or "unjust" outcomes which may prevail among the combatants.
 With this in mind, he offers a critical review of the "constellation of social, political, economic, religious and ethical values and practices" which are required to wage war systematically over time.
 His analysis suggests that the framework for the conventional Just War tradition is flawed precisely because it ignores the presumptive immorality of the "massive, systematic and deliberate killing of human beings" during war.
 He concludes by arguing that a prima facie presumption against warfare in general is sufficiently compelling in the modern era due to a variety of factors including: the killing of both innocent and non-innocents alike, the inevitable displacement of large populations of people, along with the inevitable harm done to both animal life and the environment in the long term.
 Stated more simply, "To be a pragmatic pacifist one need only hold that the large-scale, organized and systematic violence of war is impermissible in today's world."
+In Holmes view, this is entirely consistent with a new form of "existential pacifism".

+"Tolstoy On War"

+In his essay "Tolstoy On War" (2024), Holmes collaborated with the contemporary philosopher Predrag Cicovacki to present an analysis of Leo Tolstoy's specific views on the historical impact of warfare as well as the irrationality and morality of waging war in general.
+In reference to the "irrationality of war", Holmes argues that Tolstoy is critical of humanity's repeated attempts to romanticize or glorify war.
+In Holmes's view, Tolstoy frames his criticism by underscoring the brutal, chaotic and irrational human motives which prevail during war despite the presence of orderly, rational calculations which are designed to achieve specific military strategies.

+Holmes also argues that Tolstoy is fundamentally skeptical of any appeal to a "Great Man Theory" during the practice of waging war.
+With this in mind, Holmes points toward Tolstoy's rejection of the assumption that specific powerful generals or commanders such as Napoleon are truly capable of exercising control over far reaching and vast historical events through the practice of war.

+Holmes concludes by presenting a review of Tolstoy's philosophical pacifism, while underscoring Tolstoy's belief that the presence of institutionalized violence in warfare is a reflection of structures within society which underlie widespread suffering.